raspine/vim-breakgutter/README.md

 " same but allows for adding program arguments and then hit return nnoremap <leader>g :exec "!urxvt -e gdb " .
 GetGdbBreakpointArgs(). " --args " .
 FindCMakeTarget() . " "
 ```
+## License

+Distributed under the same terms as Vim itself.
+See the vim license.